austinsenft/MERN-Deployment/README.md

 # MERN-Deployment
 First ever deployment!

-This is a full CRUD (create read update delete) pet store application.
+This is a full CRUD (create read update delete) pet store application made as an examination for the Coding Dojo

-Check out my deployment on AWS here: 35.89.62.251